 West Hotel Sydney Review: Curio Collection by Hilton

 I checked into West Hotel Sydney Curio Collection by Hilton for a short stay to see how it compares as a central Sydney base.
-This boutique property, located near Barangaroo and Wynyard, is in the heart of the action but offers a quieter alternative to the main tourist areas.
+This boutique property sits between Barangaroo and Wynyard with easy access to both.

 Here’s what you need to know before booking: this is a smart, central base that works particularly well for couples and business travellers who appreciate design and convenience.
-At night, our room on level 7 was genuinely quiet and we slept well thanks to an exceptionally comfortable bed.
-However, rooms are compact with limited storage (no wardrobe) so it may not be the best choice for a longer stay.
+Our room on level 7 was quiet, no street noise on a Friday night, no corridor chatter.
+We slept well thanks to an exceptionally comfortable bed.
+Rooms are compact with limited storage (no wardrobe) so it may not be the best choice for a longer stay.

 Location